18 Lookouts for The Best Views in Sydney

 Sydney Harbour Bridge

-The amazing thing about scaling the Sydney Harbour Bridge is that you get to see so much because your perspective is so different and continuously changing.
-You see, ascending the Sydney Harbour Bridge is undoubtedly one of the scariest but nicest vistas in all of Sydney.
+The amazing thing about scaling the Sydney Harbour Bridge is seeing a continuously changing horizon as you gain elevation.
+Ascending the Sydney Harbour Bridge is undoubtedly one of Sydney's scariest but loveliest vistas.
 However, if you get vertigo or are afraid of heights, you might want to pass on this.
-For what it's worth, the view from the bridge's sidewalk is still breathtaking.
-The optimum time to do a bridge climb is just before sunset, but if you're feeling particularly daring, attempt to get there for sunrise.
-It's a breathtaking view.
+The optimum time to do a bridge climb is just before sunset, but if you're feeling particularly daring, try to get there for sunrise, as this is one of those iconic landmarks that offers awe-inspiring views across the harbour.

 West Head Lookout, Ku-ring-gai Chase National Park

-From West Head Lookout, you can see three of Sydney's most famous landmarks plus an incredible panorama with Barrenjoey Headland and Lighthouse in front of you, as well as Broken Bay on the left and Pittwater on the right.
-The overlook is a sandstone viewing area with interpretive signs that provide useful information, as well as benches where guests can relax while taking in the sights and sounds that this region of nature has to offer.
-This Sydney viewpoint offers breathtaking coastal views of a wide horizon, as well as background noise from birds and the surf below.
-With the Resolute picnic area and Aboriginal Heritage Walk nearby, West Head Lookout's spacious sandstone viewing area offers a storehouse of knowledge.
-Additionally, driving through the Ku-ring-gai Chase National Park is a thrill in and of itself.
+From West Head Lookout, you'll get an incredible panorama with Barrenjoey Headland and Lighthouse in front of you, along with some of Sydney's most famous landmarks, with Broken Bay on the left and Pittwater on the right.
+The overlook is a sandstone viewing area, and there are benches where guests can relax while taking in the sights and sounds of the region.
+This Sydney viewpoint offers breath-taking coastal views of a wide horizon, with the Resolute picnic area and Aboriginal Heritage Walk nearby.
+Additionally, driving through the Ku-ring-gai Chase National Park is a thrill itself!

 Luna Park & McMahons Point

-One of the city's most interesting sights is the entrance to Luna Park.
-Luna Park has unmatched views of the city from the side of the Harbour Bridge opposite it, and the waterfront boardwalk allows you to see the city from there as well.
-You can see the water from a number of beautiful views by strolling along the shoreline from Luna Park to Milsons Point or Kirribilli.
-You can also go for a spin on the Ferris wheel for a birds’ eye view.
+One of the city's most interesting sights is the entrance to Luna Park, a beloved destination that lights up the shores at night.
+Luna Park has unmatched views of the city from the side of the Harbour Bridge opposite it, and the waterfront boardwalk offers panoramic views.
+Take a stroll along the shoreline from Luna Park to Milsons Point, or Kirribilli.
+Be sure to stop by the Ferris wheel, where you can get a bird's eye view of the whole city.

-McMahons Point, which is close to Luna Park, provides an unobstructed view of the Harbour Bridge and The Opera House.
-Since most people go to Luna Park, it's also less congested, allowing you to take in the vistas unhindered.
+McMahons Point, close to Luna Park, provides an unobstructed view of the Sydney Opera House and harbour.
+Since most people go to Luna Park, McMahons Point is also less congested, allowing you to take in the vistas unhindered.

 Echo Point, Blue Mountains

-Echo Point in the Blue Mountains, another well-liked viewing area, looks out over the Three Sisters and the Jamison Valley.
-Take your time to enjoy the vista for they are ones you won’t forget.
+Echo Point in the Blue Mountains looks out over the Three Sisters and the Jamison Valley.
+About one and a half hours inland from Sydney, take your time enjoying the drive to this memorable location in your GoGet.
 This famous vantage point, which is also among Sydney's top lookouts, is the best site to photograph the fabled Three Sisters rock formation and the surrounding blue-hued mountains and forests.
-It is hardly surprising that the elevated platform is the most popular observation spot in the Blue Mountains given that the stunning Echo Point Lookout picture includes Orphan Rock, Kings Tableland, Mt.
+It is hardly surprising that the elevated platform is the most popular observation spot given that the stunning Echo Point Lookout picture includes Orphan Rock, Kings Tableland, Mt.
 Solitary, and Narrow Neck.

 Saddleback Mountain, Kiama